AMF/AMRI Postgraduate Award

 - Quality of the student's summary academic record.

-The maximum amount of the fellowship is $2,500 for local applicants and $4,000 for international applicants to assist with living costs, travel and research expenses.
+The maximum amount of the award is $2,500 to assist with living costs, travel and research expenses.
 The award amount does not cover administration overheads that may be applied by your institution.
-The recommended duration is six weeks for doctoral candidates and less for lower degrees.
+The recommended duration is six weeks for doctoral candidates and less for other degrees.
 Applicants must note that the budget put forward will be used as a measure for selection alongside merit.
 Please be aware that no more than $1,500 per week can be provided for per diem costs and that your budgeting of such items must remain competitive with other applicants.

 Application checklist:

-- Read and understood the Terms and Conditions of the Award;
+- Read and understand the Terms and Conditions of the Award;

-- Curriculum vitae, including a summary statement of academic record/transcript;
+- Submit a Curriculum vitae, including a summary statement of academic record/transcript;

-- Statement of support for your application from your institution; and
+- Submit a Statement of support for your application from your institution; and

-- Statement of support from an Australian Museum Research Institute (AMRI) staff member.
+- Provide a Statement of support from an Australian Museum Research Institute (AMRI) staff member.

-One electronic copy (via email) of the documents listed above must be sent to:
+One electronic copy (via email) of the documents listed below must be sent to:

 Australian Museum Research Institute